saratherv/Scrape_Pest/README.md

-# How to run applicsation
+# How to run application
 - clone the repository
 - cd Scrape_pest/web
 - pip install requirements.txt